Jonathan Toews: Dynasty years (2010–2017)

-In the lockout-shortened season of 2013, Toews returned to top form.
-He helped the Blackhawks win the Presidents' Trophy as the team with the best regular-season record.
-In the 2013 playoffs, Toews led the Blackhawks to a Finals over the Boston Bruins, Chicago's second title in three seasons.
-At the end of the year, he was also awarded the Frank J. Selke Trophy as the League's top defensive forward and was named to the NHL second All-Star team.
+In the lockout-shortened season of 2012–13, Toews returned to top form.
+He helped the Blackhawks win the Presidents' Trophy as the team with the best record in the regular season.
+In the 2013 playoffs, Toews led the Blackhawks to the Final over the Boston Bruins and assisted on the game tying goal scored by Bryan Bickell in game six on June 24, 2013, Chicago's second title in four seasons.
+At the end of the year, he was also awarded the Frank J. Selke Trophy as the League's top defensive forward beating out fellow finalists Boston Bruins forward Patrice Bergeron and Detroit Red Wings forward Pavel Datsyuk and was named to the NHL second All-Star team.

-Toews scored the second natural hat-trick of his NHL career on October 29, 2013, against Craig Anderson of the Ottawa Senators.
+Toews recorded the second natural hat-trick of his NHL career on October 29, 2013, against Craig Anderson of the Ottawa Senators.
 The 2013–14 season finished as another productive campaign for Toews.
-In 76 games, he scored 28 goals and 40 assists for 68 points.
-The Blackhawks' 2014 playoff run lasted to overtime of Game 7 of the Western Conference Final, and Toews put up 17 points (nine goals and eight assists) in 19 games.
-For the second year in a row, he finished as a finalist for the Selke Trophy, though he came third in voting behind the winner Patrice Bergeron and first runner-up Anže Kopitar.
+In 76 games, he scored 28 goals and 40 assists for 68 points and throughout the season earned the moniker "Captain Serious" by his peers.
+The Blackhawks' 2014 playoff run lasted to overtime of game 7 of the Western Conference finals against the eventual Stanley Cup champion Los Angeles Kings, and Toews put up 17 points (nine goals and eight assists) in all 19 games.
+For the second year in a row, he finished as a finalist for the Selke Trophy, though he came third in voting behind the winner Patrice Bergeron of the Boston Bruins and first runner-up Anže Kopitar of the Los Angeles Kings.

 On July 9, 2014, the Blackhawks announced that Toews, along with teammate Patrick Kane, had signed an eight-year extension with the Blackhawks at an average annual salary of $10.5 million.
-The contract will come into effect on July 1, 2015, for the 2015–16 season.

-During Game 7 of the 2015 Western Conference Final, Toews scored the game's first two goals en route to a 5–3 victory over the Anaheim Ducks.
-In the Finals, Toews led the Blackhawks to their third Stanley Cup championship in six seasons after the team's Game 6 victory over the Tampa Bay Lightning, 2–0.
+The contract came into effect on July 1, 2015, for the 2015–16 season.
+During game 7 of the 2015 Western Conference finals on May 30, 2015, Toews scored the game's first two goals en route to a 5–3 victory over the Anaheim Ducks and 4–3 series victory.
+In the Final, Toews led the Blackhawks to their third Stanley Cup championship in six seasons after the team's game 6 victory over the Tampa Bay Lightning, 2–0 for a 4–2 series win.
 On June 24, Toews was named the recipient of the Mark Messier Leadership Award, awarded to the individual "in recognition of his commitment and service to charities in his community," as well as exemplifying a superior leadership ability in hockey, beating-out fellow finalists Ryan Getzlaf and Andrew Ladd.
 Toews also won an ESPY Award for 'Best NHL Player' in 2015.
 Electronic Arts selected Toews to appear on the cover of NHL 16.